yesiamrocks/cssanimation.io/README.md

 [![GSAP Support](https://img.shields.io/badge/Also%20Supports-GSAP%20Animations-88CE02?style=for-the-badge&logo=greensock&logoColor=white)](https://github.com/yesiamrocks/gsapanimation)

-**cssanimation.io** is a lightweight, modular **CSS animation library** designed for developers, designers, and UI ninjas.
-It provides over **300+ CSS and GSAP-powered plug-and-play animation** classes to bring your interfaces to life — from simple fades and zooms to dynamic letter effects and 3D transitions.
+**cssanimation.io** is a lightweight, modular CSS animation library built for front-end developers, creative coders, and UI ninjas.
+Get access to **300+ plug-and-play animation classes** (both pure CSS and GSAP-powered!) to bring your interfaces to life.
+From simple fades and zooms to dynamic letter effects and 3D transitions, we’ve got your motion design needs covered.

-You stay in control, just apply the [class names](./reference/cssanimation-reference.md) when and where you want them. **Zero setup.
-No JavaScript, Just clean, reusable animations.**
+You're in control.
+Just apply the [class names](./reference/cssanimation-reference.md) where you want them.
+Zero setup. \*\*Zero setup.
+No JavaScript needed (unless you want GSAP).
+Just clean, reusable animations that "just work."

-### Why Developers Love It
+## Why Developers Love It

-- **Over 300 prebuilt animations**: fade, zoom, rotate, fly, bounce, skew, and more.
+- **300+ Pre-built Animations:** Easily add fades, zooms, rotates, bounces, skews, and much more.
-- **[GSAP support:](https://github.com/yesiamrocks/gsapanimation)** Add powerful animations with GreenSock.
+- **[GSAP support:](https://github.com/yesiamrocks/gsapanimation)** Integrate powerful animations with GreenSock for advanced control.
-- Animations for **text, elements and individual letters**.
+- Text, Element, & Letter Animations: Bring life to individual letters, words, or entire elements.
-- **Easy to use**: just add a class, and your animation is live.
+- Super Easy to Use: Just add a class and your animation is live.
+Seriously!
-- **Customizable**: tweak animation properties to fit your design.
+- Highly Customizable: Tweak animation properties to fit your design perfectly.
-- **Zero JavaScript**, no dependencies, and fine-grained control.
+- Zero JavaScript Dependencies (for CSS-only): Keep your project lean and fast.
+- Modern Dev Friendly: Works great with Tailwind CSS, React, and your favorite build tools.

+---

 ## ![CSS Animation](https://img.shields.io/badge/CSS-Animations-blue) CSS Animation Guide

-### Installation Guide
+## Get Started: Installation

+Choose the method that fits your workflow best.

 #### Install via NPM